 - Look for local marketing employment opportunities with local organizations or companies that will support remote access arrangements.

-Educate yourself and learn about the field by monitoring and reviewing industry web sites and blogs.
-For example:
+- Educate yourself and learn about the field by monitoring and reviewing industry web sites and blogs.

 - American Association of Advertising Agencies